YottaDB/YDBDoc/MessageRecovery/errors.rst

 TPFAIL
 --------------------

-TPFAIL, Transaction COMMIT failed. failure code: xxxx.
+TPFAIL, Transaction COMMIT failed

-Run Time Error: This indicates that YottaDB attempted to process this transaction four times, but encountered an error every time. xxxx contains the failure codes for the four attempts.
-It is very likely that the database may have integrity errors or that the process-private data structures are corrupted.
+Run Time Error: This indicates that YottaDB attempted to process this transaction four times, but encountered an error every time.
+Additional accompanying messages indicate details of the failure.

 Action: Report this database error to the group responsible for database integrity at your operation.